 |Daily hours of sunshine|

 |Average monthly rainfall (inches)|

 Note: 0 = None, L = Low, M = Moderate, H = High, VH = Very high, E = Extreme

 Going to California?
 Find the best month to visit California based on the weather.

+Check climate guides for California showing average temperature, rainfall & sunshine figures for each month of the year.
 The climate guide shown above is for Los Angeles.

 More about California

 - Best time to go